NREL/EnergyPlus/design/FY2020/NFP-PerformanceOverRidesAndReporting.md

       \key CarrollMRT
       \default ScriptF
   A3, \field Override Mode
       \note The increasing mode number roughly correspond with increased speed.
-Advanced
-      \note overrides are also available.
-A description of each mode and advanced overrides
+A description of each mode
       \note are shown in the documentation.
+When Advanced is selected the N1 to N6 field values are used.
       \type choice
       \key Normal
       \key Mode01